News UK Staff Told to Not Use BAME Acronym

 - Avoid ‘people of colour’ again this is an outdated term and falls under same brackets as above

-- Follow the government guidelines, more info here https://www.ethnicity-facts-figures.service.gov.uk/style-guide/writing-about-ethnicity
+- Follow the government guidelines, more info here ethnicity-facts-figures.service.gov.uk/style-guide/writing-about-ethnicity

 Those with further questions were encouraged to speak to the ‘Diversity Team’…